 THIS DATE IN HISTORY: Oct.
 15

-Gretzky ties Howe's record of 1,850 points when he has an assist on Bernie Nicholls' first-period goal, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum in Edmonton.
-Gretzky had 1,669 points during nine seasons with the Oilers.
+Gretzky ties Howe's record of 1,850 points when he gets an assist on a first-period goal by Bernie Nicholls, giving the Los Angeles Kings a 1-0 lead against Gretzky's former team, the Edmonton Oilers, at Northlands Coliseum.
+Gretzky's first 1,669 points come during his nine seasons with the Oilers.

-The Kings rally from deficits of 2-1 and 3-2, but the Oilers score again and take a 4-3 lead into the final minute of the third period.
-With time running out, Gretzky picks up a loose puck to the left of the crease and flips a backhand shot past Oilers goaltender Bill Ranford with 53 seconds remaining to tie the game and pass Howe.
+The Kings rally after trailing 2-1 and 3-2, but the Oilers score again and take a 4-3 lead into the final minute of the third period.
+With time running out, Gretzky picks up a loose puck to the left of the crease and flips a backhand shot past Oilers goalie Bill Ranford with 53 seconds remaining to tie the game 4-4 and pass Howe.

 "My initial reaction was, 'Hey, we've tied it,'" Gretzky says.
 "Then it struck me, 'Wow, that's the record breaker.'"